ImperialCollegeLondon/phenomedb/docs/source/development.rst

 Building the docker images
 --------------------------

-The docker/custom_images contains the docker files for building the images.
+The docker/custom_images folder contains the docker files for building the images.

 The docker images can be built using the docker build command.
 To target both arm64 and x86_64 chipsets use the buildx command.